feross/clipboard-copy/README.md

 The goal of this package is to offer simple copy-to-clipboard functionality in modern web browsers using the fewest bytes.
 To do so, this package only supports modern browsers.
 No fallback using Adobe Flash, no hacks.
-Just 25 lines of code.
+Just 30 lines of code.

+Unlike other implementations, text copied with `clipboard-copy` is clean and unstyled.
+Copied text will not inherit HTML/CSS styling like the page's background color.

 Works in the browser with [browserify](http://browserify.org/)!